MathieuLoutre/grunt-aws-s3/README.md

       bucket: 'my-wonderful-production-bucket'
     },
     files: [
-      {dest: 'app/', cwd: 'backup/', action: 'download'},
-      // Downloads the content of app/ to backup/
+      {dest: 'app/', cwd: 'backup/', action: 'download'}, // Downloads the content of app/ to backup/ {dest: 'assets/', cwd: 'backup-assets/', exclude: "**/*copy*", action: 'download'}, // Downloads everything which doesn't have copy in the name
     ]
   },
   secret: {